Jump to:

 - Ground black pepper to taste

-- Scallions and fried garlic or shallots optional garnish
+- Scallions and fried garlic (or shallots) optional

 Instructions